cginternals/openll-asset-generator/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/hpicgs/openll-asset-generator.svg)](https://GitHub.com/hpicgs/openll-asset-generator/graphs/contributors/)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/hpicgs/openll-asset-generator/blob/master/LICENSE)

-**What is openll-asset-generator?** (*llassetgen*)? openll-asset-generator, or in short *llassetgen*, is a cross-platform C++ generator for font assets.
+**What is openll-asset-generator?** (*llassetgen*)

+The openll-asset-generator, or in short *llassetgen*, is a cross-platform C++ generator for font assets.
 Font assets are needed for rendering fonts in various realtime-applications.
 With *llassetgen*, the user can adapt the parameters via CLI, GUI or can directly use the core lib.
 The GUI offers a pre-render using the generated font asset.

 **What is a font asset?**

 A font asset consists of the data needed to render a font.
 * The glyph atlas is a visual representation of the characters supported by the font.
 It can be a bitmap, a signed distance field, vector graphics, etc. The *llassetgen* creates signed distance fields as documented by Chris Green of Valve in the SIGGRAPH 2007 paper [Improved Alpha-Tested Magniﬁcation for Vector Textures and Special Effects.](http://www.valvesoftware.com/publications/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf).
 * The font description file contains the typesetting information that is needed to position each glyph correctly: the position in the glyph atlas, the position on the baseline (*advance*, *height*, ...) and the kerning data.